qiray/BigInteger/README.md

 ## Testing

-To compile and the tests, you need to execute
+To compile the tests, you need to execute

 ```
 make tests